1. What is AWS ECS?

-- We are going to deploy customer’s dockerized applications to AWS ECS managed container service.
+- We will deploy the customer’s dockerized applications to AWS ECS-managed container service.

-- We are using Amazon Linux based spot instances to deploy the application on an Autoscaling group to scale up and down the spot instances based on the traffic that is being received to the application deployed on AWS ECS.
+- We are using Amazon Linux-based spot instances to deploy the application on an Autoscaling group to scale up and down the spot instances based on the traffic received to the application deployed on AWS ECS.

-- A Network load balancer will be serving the customer requests from outside, where the application and entire ECS environment will be deployed inside AWS private subnet.
+- A Network load balancer will serve customer requests from outside, where the application and entire ECS environment will be deployed inside AWS private subnet.

 Below is the architecture that explains our use case.

 - A launch template is created, which contains the details for launching the necessary EC2 instances to serve the application running.